Life insurance with pre-existing medical conditions

-In order to work out your premiums and decide if cover can be offered with a particular pre-existing condition, simply complete a life insurance application and answer the medical questions you’re asked.
-If you give details of a health condition, you may need to provide more information such as;
+In order to work out your premiums and decide if cover can be offered with a particular pre-existing condition, or without the need for a medical exam, simply complete a life insurance application and answer the medical questions you’re asked.
+If you give details of a health condition, you may need to provide more information such as:

 Sometimes a medical report from your doctor may be required.
-Remember, your insurance company needs your consent before they can access your medical records and, if a medical report is required you’re entitled to see it before it’s sent to your insurer.
+Remember, your insurance company needs your consent before they can request a medical report from your doctor and, if a medical report is required, you can choose to see it before it’s sent to your insurer.

 Can a life insurance company cancel your policy if you get sick?